Jade-ux/Learn_English_In_South_Africa/README.md

 ### Features Left to Implement

-- **Forms success message:** I have added a new page for the form action, to display the 'Thank you for booking...' text but in future development I would like to add that message to the page the user is on when they submit the form and connect it up to a database.
+- **Forms success message:** I have added a new page for the form action, to display the 'Thank you for booking' or 'Thank you for contacting us' text but in the next release I would like to add that message to the page the user is on when they submit the form and connect the form up to a database.
 - **Forms automatically include course name:** On the courses page, I would like to have the form title automatically include the name of the course relating to the 'Book this course' button the user clicked.
 - **Log in:** I would like to enable users to log in so that they can save their choices and add options to a 'Shopping basket' and then check out, paying for everything on the website.
 - **Experience filter:** A feature that allows users to filter to only the experiences they are interested in.